-Richard Watson, Future-in-Residence at the Technology Foresight Practice at Imperial College
+Richard Watson, Futurist-in-Residence at the Technology Foresight Practice at Imperial College London

 Why is it that the average lifespan of an S&P 500 company in the US has fallen from 67 years in the 1920s to just 15 years today?
 And why might 75% of firms in the S&P 500 now be gone or going by the year 2027 or thereabouts?